muratk3n/thirdwave/en/README.md

 ---

-Hope eeaders dont see giddy 'gotcha' slant in these..
-Its more disappointment, than giddy..

----

 That's right there is ejection from the middle of so-called black holes, outward, even many artistic representation of BH's show it..
 But then how could there be any ejection at all?
 The f-ing thing